Zita Ajkler: Long jump

 In 2010, Ajkler won the European Masters Championships in Nyíregyháza in the triple jump and came 2nd in the long jump.

 She retired from competing but returned and competed for the last time in 2014 at the indoor World Masters Championships in Budapest.
 She won in the triple jump as well as in the long jump.
 Following this, she ended her sport career as a track and field athlete.

+Post-competitive career

 Ajkler now works for television sports network Eurosport in Hungary.
 She is a commentator for track and field, figure skating, and extreme sports.
 She is also a physical conditioning and coordination coach, helping the national women's sabre team.